iqbalekositi/hal.exe-zip/README.md

 # hal.exe-zip

-This virus can remove the hal.dll that windows needs so we have to use Virtual Machine
+This virus can remove the hal.dll that windows needs, so we have to use Virtual Machine

 Made By SpertonBals2